-Sad Boomers, Sober Zoomers, Sidelined Gen Xers (again), and No Avotoast for Millenials
+Sad Boomers, Sober Zoomers, Sidelined Gen Xers (again), and No Avotoast for Millennials

 We analyzed 1200 AI-generated images of Boomers, Gen X, Y, and Z across four different models, and the one thing they all have in common is a love for beer.